skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **guess_file** *(string)* - Default: *'./mocoef'*

   This argument designates initial molecular orbital file for (SA-)CASSCF method.
 It is valid when **guess** = *'read'*.
-  It will be used as initial guess for (SA-)CASSCF calculation in first MD step.
+  It will be used as initial guess for the (SA-)CASSCF calculation in first MD step.
+  If the file does not exist, HF calculation is requested for the initial guess for the (SA-)CASSCF calculation.

 \